amlzq/CsleInspection/pluginDescription.md

-Inspect whether the string literal expression of the Dart language contains Chinese characters, and can quickly fix them.
+Inspect whether the string literal expression of the Dart language contains Chinese characters, and can quickly fix them between simplified or traditional characters.

 If you don't want to inspect the strings in certain locations, such as: print, dev.log, you can exclude them in the settings.